-- Changes that are not significant in the way the model captures the effect of existing margining agreements for calculating margined exposure in accordance with Article 285(1) of the CRR (which also captures changes owing to moving from approach (a) to (b) in order to include margining effects in expected exposures in accordance with Article 285(1) of the CRR). - 2.
-Changes that are not significant in the methodology for forecasting risk factor distributions, including changes in the specification of forecasting distributions for market value changes of the netting set, the modelling of dependency structures (e.g. correlations) and the calibration method used to calibrate the parameters of the underlying stochastic processes.
+Changes - that are not significant - in the way the model captures the effect of existing margining agreements for calculating margined exposure in accordance with to Article 285(1) of the CRR (which also captures changes owing to moving from approach (a) to (b) in order to include margining effects in expected exposures in accordance with Article 285(1) of the CRR).

-New legal agreement types are legal agreements for which institutions cannot prove that the additional agreement type falls within the approved range of application of the IMM.
+&lt;sup>15 New legal agreement types are legal agreements for which institutions cannot prove that the additional agreement type falls within the approved range of application of the IMM.

-Note that, in accordance with Article 283(5) of the CRR, institutions require approval from the ECB in order to revert from the IMM to any of the methods set out in Part Three, Title II, Chapter 6, Sections 3 to 5 of the CRR, including partial reversion.
+&lt;sup>16 Note that, in accordance with Article 283(5) of the CRR, institutions require approval from the ECB in order to revert from the IMM to any of the methods set out in Part Three, Title II, Chapter 6, Sections 3 to 5 of the CRR, including partial reversion.

-- 3. Changes that are not significant in the validation methodology and/or processes in accordance with Articles 292(6)(a) and (b) and 294(1) of the CRR that lead to changes in the way the institution assesses the integrity of the IMM. - 4.
-Changes in the implementation of the margin period of risk (MPOR) (i.e. changes in the methodology used to determine whether collateral is considered illiquid or changes in the setting of the MPOR itself) in accordance with Article 285(2) to (5) of the CRR. - Changes in the methodology used to model collateral in accordance with Article 285(6) of the CRR and to model own volatility adjustments to the value of eligible collateral in accordance with Article 285(7) of the CRR. - 6.
+- 2. Changes that are not significant in the methodology for forecasting risk factor distributions, including changes in the specification of forecasting distributions for market value changes of the netting set, the modelling of dependency structures (e.g. correlations) and the calibration method used to calibrate the parameters of the underlying stochastic processes. - Changes that are not significant in the validation methodology and/or processes in accordance with Articles 292(6)(a) and (b) and 294(1) of the CRR that lead to changes in the institution's judgment of the integrity of the IMM. - Changes in the implementation of the margin period of risk (MPOR) (i.e. changes in the methodology used to determine whether collateral is considered illiquid or changes in the setting of the MPOR itself) in accordance with Article 285(2) to (5) of the CRR. - Changes in the methodology used to model collateral in accordance with Article 285(6) of the CRR and to model the own volatility adjustments to the value of eligible collateral in accordance with Article 285(7) of the CRR. - 6.
 Changes in the method used to determine the stress period in accordance with Article 292(2) of the CRR. - 7.
-Significant changes in the management processes of the CCR in accordance with Article 286 of the CRR, including significant changes to: - (a) the limit-setting framework and reporting framework which influence significantly the institution's respective decision-making processes; - (b) the IT systems affecting the calculation procedure of the internal model; - (c) the use of vendor models, if not already specifically captured by Section 1. - Significant changes in the regular stress test framework that reduce the frequency and/or the severity of the implemented stress tests in accordance with Article 290 of the CRR. - Changes in the methodology used to determine all positions with general wrong-way risk and specific wrong-way risk in accordance with Article 291 of the CRR. - 10.
+Significant changes in the management processes of the CCR in accordance with Article 286 of the CRR, including significant changes to: - (a) the limit-setting framework and reporting framework which influence significantly the institution's respective decision-making processes; - (b) the IT systems affecting the calculation procedure of the internal model; - (c) the use of vendor models, if not already specifically captured by Section 1. - 8.
+Significant changes in the regular stress test framework that reduce the frequency and/or the severity of the implemented stress tests in accordance with Article 290 of the CRR. - Changes in the methodology used to determine all positions with general wrong-way risk and specific wrong-way risk in accordance with Article 291 of the CRR. - 10.
 Changes in how scenarios of market risk factors are translated into scenarios of the portfolio value, such as changes in the instrument valuation models used to calculate sensitivities to risk factors or to revalue positions when calculating risk numbers, which includes changes from analytical to simulation-based pricing models, or changes inside or between Taylor approximation and full revaluation.

-6.2 Annex II: Changes to the A-CVA approach
+Annex II: Changes to the A-CVA approach